 - Submit the CPE log to email@example.com annually, within the first month of the year for the CPE earned (if applicable) during the previous year.

 - Ensure the annual maintenance fee (AMF) is paid upon submitting the CPE report.
+Alternatively, candidates can opt to pay the triannual maintenance fee (TMF) before the end of the full recertification cycle.

 - Maintain a record of CPE activities, credits and related evidence.